fmontesi/website/web/bliki/ChoreographicLanguage.md

 <!-- --> {{< fm-bliki.html}}{{$title}}Choreographic Language{{/title}}{{$author}}Fabrizio Montesi{{/author}}{{$date}}18 May 2023{{/date}}{{$subHeader}}See also: <a href="/introduction-to-choreographies">Introduction to Choreographies</a>{{/subHeader}}{{$content}}

 A **choreographic language** is a language for expressing [choreographies](Choreography) [[Montesi 2023](#M23)].
 Key to choreographic languages is having a high-level primitive for expressing a communication between independent processes (also called roles, or participants).
-This is inspired by [security protocol notation](https://en.wikipedia.org/wiki/Security_protocol_notation) (also called 'Alice and Bob' notation), which presents the primitive
+This is inspired by the ['Alice and Bob' notation of security protocols](https://en.wikipedia.org/wiki/Security_protocol_notation), which presents the primitive

 ```
 A -> B: M